 Add the Chicken and Peas:

-- Remove the skillet from heat and let the filling cool slightly while you prepare the crust.
+- Remove the skillet from the heat and let the filling cool slightly while you prepare the crust.

 Assemble the Pot Pie: